Dr. Nathaniel Treister, President

-Dr. Vidya Sankar, President-Elect
+Dr. Vidya SankarPresident

-Dr. Kentaro Ikeda, Vice President
+Dr. Kentaro Ikeda, President-Elect

 Dr. Ikeda is an associate surgeon in the Division of Oral Medicine and Dentistry at Brigham and Women’s Hospital and serves as the clinical director of the Division.
 He is a diplomate of the American Board of Oral Medicine.
 He received his DDS from Tokyo Dental College, his Certificate in Pediatric Dentistry from the Kanagawa Children’s Medical Center, his Certificates in GPR and Oral Medicine from the Carolinas Medical Center, and his Master of Public Health from the University of North Carolina at Chapel Hill.
 Dr. Ikeda is a diplomat of the American Board of Oral Medicine and holds Fellowship in the Royal College of Surgeons at Edinburgh.
 He maintains an Oral Medicine practice at Brigham and Women’s Hospital.
 His clinical and research interests are the management of oral mucosal diseases, orofacial pain, pediatric Oral Medicine, oral manifestations of systemic diseases, drug-induced oral complications, and oral care for oncology patients.

-Dr. Jaisri Thoppay, Secretary
+Dr. Jaisri Thoppay, Vice-President

 Dr. Sunday Akintoye, Treasurer